 Finding new customers and more sales is about thinking differently.
 It’s about finding new ways to solve your potential customer’s problems.
 Some examples are:

-Harvey Norman – who challenged traditional models of “lay-by” by offering finance options to allow customers to “take their goods home today, then pay later!”
+- Harvey Norman challenged traditional models of “lay-by” by offering finance options to allow customers to “take their goods home today, then pay later!”

-Australia’s Commonwealth Bank – who went full circle from ATMs and branches with minimum tellers to concierge service at the front of the store.
+- Australia’s Commonwealth Bank went full circle from ATMs and branches with minimum tellers to concierge service at the front of the store

-An Australian commercial carpet company – leasing carpet tiles that could be individually replaced as a service instead of selling broadloom that needed to be completely replaced every 5 years.
+- Interface, an Australian commercial carpet company, leased carpet tiles that could be individually replaced as a service instead of selling broadloom that needed to be replaced entirely every 5 years

-Studio1 Design – provides an unlimited design service ‘DesignerOnTap’ instead of charging by the hour or by the project.
-This helps the business’ look unique and congruent at every touchpoint with their customers.
+Studio1 Design provides an unlimited design service ‘DesignerOnTap’ instead of charging by the hour or by the project.
+This helps the business look unique and congruent at every touchpoint with its customers.

 Working out how to zig while your competitors zagging can be tough.
 What we now know about human perceptions is that what you know, limits what you see.
 It’s a whole lot easier to do something different if you expand what you know about your business, your competitors, and other businesses that also serve your customer.